s3781493/Digital-Writing/exercises.md

 ![umbrella](https://github.com/s3781493/digital-writing-folio/assets/162092719/90864af5-a4a9-4dc8-bd99-dbae9b1298d6)
 ![u turn](https://github.com/s3781493/digital-writing-folio/assets/162092719/77e82cc2-872a-44df-b623-64afa985f677)

 U is a tricky letter to find appropriate objects for, and I'm not sure that either really fit.
-I think the umbrella is going to be better
+I think the umbrella is going to be better for laying text.

 **N for Nut or Necklace**